mvxGREEN/SpotiFlyer/README.md

 4. **Run the App**
    * In the top toolbar, ensure the build target is set to an Android Emulator or your connected local Android device.
    * Click the **Play (Start Debugging)** button or press `F5` to build and deploy the app.

+## 💡 Usage

+0. Copy target URL from Spotify
+1. Open SpotiFlyer app on your Android device.
+2. Paste target URL.
+3. Tap the download button.

+Done!
+Audio will download to your Android device's local storage.

+## ⚙️ How It Works

+1. **Input:** Provide a Spotify track link within the app.
+2. **Metadata Scraping:** SpotiFlyer fetches the exact track metadata (Title, Artist, Album).
+3. **Search & Match:** The app forwards this metadata to its search engines (Soulseek, then yt-dlp) to find an identical download.
+4. **Download:** The closest match is then downloaded straight to your Android device.

 ## 📄 License